-- As per the provisions of clause 11 (1) (a) (iv) & (vii) of the TRAI Act 1.1 1997, the functions of the Authority shall be to make recommendations, either suo motu or on a request from the licensor, on - Measures to facilitate competition and promote efficiency in the operation of telecommunication services so as to facilitate growth in such services. - measures for the development of telecommunication technology other relatable and any matter to telecommunication industry in general
+- 1.1 As per the provisions of clause 11 (1) (a) (iv) & (vii) of the TRAI Act 1997, the functions of the Authority shall be to make recommendations, either suo motu or on a request from the licensor, on - Measures to facilitate competition and promote efficiency in the operation of telecommunication services so as to facilitate growth in such services. - measures for the development of telecommunication technology and any other matter relatable to telecommunication industry in general

-Additionally, as per the clause 11 (1) (b) (ix) of the act, the Authority has to ensure effective compliance of Universal Service Obligations.
+Additionally, as per the clause 11 (1) (b) (ix) of the act, the Authority has to ensure effective compliance of Universal Service Obligation.

-1.2 With the objective of accelerating the growth of telecom services in rural areas, the TRAI issued a paper on "Measures to Improve Telecom Penetration in Rural India - The Next 100 million subscribers" on 16th December 2008 (Annexure C).
+1.2 With the objective of growth of telecom services in rural areas, the TRAI issued a paper on "Measures to Improve Telecom Penetration in Rural India - The Next 100 million subscribers" on 16th December 2008 (Annexure C).
 Comments from the stakeholders on the various issues discussed in the paper were invited by 12th January 2009.
-Based on the comments received and its own analysis the Authority has finalized its recommendations on "An approach to rural telephony

-- Suggested measures for an accelerated growth".
+Based on the comments received and its own analysis the Authority has finalized its recommendations on "An approach to rural telephony suggested measures for an accelerated growth".

 - 1.3 As per the Census of India 2001, the areas which do not fulfill the qualification of urban are classified as rural areas.
 The urban area is defined as follows: - a.
 All statutory places with a municipality, corporation, cantonment board, town area committee, etc - b.
-A place satisfying the following three criteria simultaneously: - i. a minimum population of 5,000; - ii. at least 75 % of male working population engaged in non-agricultural pursuits; and - iii. a density of population of at least 400 per square Km (1,000 per sq mile). - 1.4 During the last five years, the country has seen a phenomenal spurt in the growth in telephone subscribers.
-The total subscribers as on January 2009 are 400.04 million as compared to just eight million in Mar 94 and the mobile industry is adding more than eight million mobile subscribers every month.
-In order to sustain this growth, the telecom service providers along with the equipment/handset vendors are eyeing the rural markets as the next frontier. - 1.5 As of December 2008, the urban teledensity (No of telephones per 100 persons) was 81.38 as against the rural teledensity of only 12.59.
+A place satisfying the following three criteria simultaneously: - i. a minimum population of 5,000; - ii. at least 75 % of male working population engaged in nonagricultural pursuits; and - iii. a density of population of at least 400 per square Km (1,000 per sq mile). - 1.4 During the last five years, the country has seen a phenomenal spurt in the growth in telephone subscribers.
+The total subscribers as on December 2008 are 384.79 million as compared to just 8 million in Mar 94 and The mobile industry is adding more than 10 million mobile subscribers every month.
+In order to sustain this growth ratio, the telecom service providers along with the equipment/handset vendors are eyeing the rural markets as the next frontier. - 1.5 As of December 2008, the urban teledensity (No of telephones per 100 persons) was 81.30 as against the rural teledensity of only 12.62.
 The year wise growth in teledensity is shown in Table 1.